-Dermatologists didn’t think of dandruff as “infectious” and the FDA determined that the makers of Listerine could no longer advertise their mouthwash for the scalp.
+Dermatologists used to dismiss the idea of infectious dandruff.
+The FDA determined that the makers of Listerine could no longer advertise their mouthwash for the scalp.
 Now, however, there is a growing realization that dandruff may indeed be caused in part by a yeast-like fungal infection (Malassezia).
 Although most of us harbor some yeast on our scalp, for reasons that are unclear, some people react to this yeastie beastie with inflammation and irritation.
 That leads to cellular growth and flakes, ie, dandruff.

 As far as we can tell, there have been no randomized placebo-controlled, double-blind clinical trials of Listerine against dandruff.
 Would it work?
 Quite possibly.
 There are antifungal ingredients in Listerine.

 You are not the first person to tell us that old-fashioned amber Listerine was effective, though we have not heard of this treatment as a definitive “cure.”